PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 PVC/PVs on demand.

 For error and fail-over handling the provisioner is deployed as a StatefulSet.
-Kubernetes' internal mechanisms for error detection and scheduling will automatically restart the StatefulSet one of the remaining nodes and the NFS server becomes available again.
+Kubernetes' internal mechanisms for error detection and scheduling will automatically restart the StatefulSet on one of the remaining nodes and the NFS server becomes available again.

 ## The (dirty) details